Khthonian/Guppy/README.md

 # Guppy
 A Discord bot created to help a friend, which outputs basic git commands and relevant descriptions.
+This is designed to be run on Replit.

 ## Usage
 ### List Available Commands